baaane/image-optimizer/README.md

 ```

 ## Instructions
-The filenames can be randomized or customizable by the user.
+The filenames can be randomized or customized by the user.
 Parameter for upload should be an array.
 It should look like this:

 #### Sample expected input
 ```php